gamingzeether/SpeechAnonymiser/README.md

 For more information, check out [the Dockerfile](docker/Dockerfile)

 ### Windows
-Should have the required libraries but I haven't tested this
+Shouldn't need any additional libraries but I haven't tested this

 # Building
 Run